 Massachusetts Institute of Technology

-MIT is a highly ranked university, coming in at #7 on U.S. News & World Report's list of top national universities in 2014.
-It was also named the #5 best value school by the publication.
-MIT offers the most OpenCourseWare options, with over 2,100 free courses.
+MIT comes in at #7 on U.S. News & World Report's list of top national universities in 2015.
+MIT offers the most OpenCourseWare options, with over 2,200 free courses.
 Courses cover nearly every topic imaginable and are translated into several different languages.
-Audio and video courses are also available.
-Some of the most visited courses as of March 2014 included linear algebra, intro to psychology, physics and principles of microeconomics.
+Some of the most visited courses as of April 2016 included linear algebra, intro to psychology, physics and principles of microeconomics.

 University of California, Berkeley

 UC Berkeley offers webcasts of hundreds of courses and lectures.
 Both current and archived courses can be experienced through on-demand replay.
 Course topics include everything from archaeology to bioengineering to psychology.
-Video and audio recordings of major events that take place on campus, such as guest lectures or environmental summits, are also available for no cost.
 The university was ranked 20th among national universities and topped the list of public schools nationwide, according to U.S. News & World Report in 2014.

 The Open University

-The UK's largest university based on enrollment, the Open University has an Open Learn website with a huge free course catalog of more than 700 courses.
+The UK's largest university based on enrollment, the Open University has an Open Learn website with a huge free course catalog of more than 800 courses.
 Some of the subjects covered include history, business, education, art, law, computer science, foreign languages, society, math and technology.
-Courses are labeled as introductory, intermediate and advanced, so it's easy to find appropriate course materials.
-The university was ranked among the top 100 universities under 50 years old by Times Higher Education for 2012-2013.

 Tokyo Institute of Technology

 Tokyo Institute of Technology, known as Tokyo Tech, has an OpenCourseWare program that features more than 200 courses.
 Course materials include lecture notes, a syllabus and an outline.
-Audio and video materials are also available.
 Course options include engineering, math and computer science topics.
-Tokyo Tech was ranked 128th worldwide by Times Higher Education for 2012-2013.

 Middle East Technical University

-Middle East Technical University was named among the top 100 most powerful universities by Times Higher Education in 2013 with a reputation ranking of 51-60.
-The school offers over 100 free courses, with a high concentration of courses available in informatics and physics.
+Middle East Technical University offers over 100 free courses, with a high concentration of courses available in informatics and physics.
 Additional OpenCourseWare options at this university can be found in subjects like aerospace engineering, modern languages, math, game technologies and psychology.

 Delft University of Technology

 Delft University of Technology in the Netherlands provides about 130 free courses through its OpenCourseWare program.
 This engineering science school features courses covering energy, infrastructures, health and the environment.
-Courses are available from the school's bachelor's and master's degree programs, and specific examples include bio mechatronics, aerospace engineering, electrical power drives, electronic instrumentation and solid state physics courses.
-Delft was listed in 77th place among top universities worldwide by Times Higher Education in 2012-2013.
+Delft was listed in 65th place among top universities worldwide by Times Higher Education in 2012-2013.

 Stanford University offers more than 100 free courses in several different formats.
 Students can participate in In Session courses, which are live courses available via the Internet.
 In Session courses can be found in subjects like game theory, machine learning, quantum mechanics, writing and genetics, to name a few.
-Self-study courses are available via iTunes U and can be taken at any time.
-Continuing education and archived courses are also available for free.
 Stanford was ranked 5th on U.S. News & World Report's list of the top national universities and was named among the top 5 best value schools in 2014.